estherhk/UFOs/README.md

 # UFOs

 ## Project Overview
 To create a webpage that includes an article, brief summary, and data about UFO sightings.
 A dynamic webpage is created by inserting JavaScript into a HTML page.
-Boostrap, CSS, and D3 are used to improve the webpage for users appeal.
+Bootstrap, CSS, and D3 are used to improve the webpage for users appeal.

 ## Resources
 1. Data Source: